-As summarized by the Gini coefficient, the income inequality dynamics implied by these estimates at the population level pose some contrasts with their sample counterpart.
-In all cases inequality is estimated to be higher at the population level than what sample estimates suggest.
-The non-overlap of the computed credible intervals across population-and sample-level estimates of the Gini provide strong evidence of this.
+As summarized by the Gini coefficient, the income inequality dynamics implied by these estimates at the population level pose some contrasts with respect to their observed incomes' counterpart.
+In all cases inequality is estimated to be higher at the population level than what estimates on observed incomes alone suggest.
+The non-overlap of the computed credible intervals across population and fitted observed incomes' estimates of the Gini provide strong evidence of this.
 Another observation is that the uncertainty around the population Gini is relatively stable across EU-SILC waves for all countries, with strong heterogeneities across countries.
 This uncertainty is in some cases high enough to make inequality increases and decreases across time equally likely, as is the case for the Austrian Gini between the 2011 and 2016 waves.
 In other cases, however, the estimates provide clearer evidence of significant increases in income inequality across periods, as can be seen for France and Germany across 2005 and 2016 waves.

-Conditional on the assumed forms for 'missing rich' issues in these applications, the estimated parameters can suggest margins where the representativeness of the data changes across waves.
-The detailed estimates in Appendix B suggest that the right-truncation parameter t introducing high-income non-response in the model (3) is estimated to be within the top .1% of the population income distribution in all waves and countries.
+Conditional on the assumed forms for MR issues in these applications, the estimated parameters can suggest margins where the representativeness of the data changes across waves.
+The detailed estimates in table 2 in Appendix B suggest that the right-truncation parameter t introducing high-income non-response in the model (4) is estimated to be within the top .1% of the population income distribution in all waves and countries.
 This can suggest that significant non-response issues are mostly concentrated on households within this income group.

 Concerning under-reporting issues, these estimates suggest strong heterogeneities in the share of the population affected by progressive under-reporting and the progressiveness of under-reporting across waves and countries.
 As quantified by the estimates for the \bar{p} and δ parameters these are estimated to range from .5401 to .8525, and from .0779 to .3997 respectively across the selected EU-SILC samples.
-Taken together with the estimates for t, these results illustrate that reproducing the observed income distributions accurately under model (3) always requires jointly correcting for progressive under-reporting of incomes above the median and for right-truncation non-responses somewhere within the top .1% of the income distribution.
+Taken together with the estimates for t, these results illustrate that fitting the observed income distributions accurately under model (4) always requires jointly correcting for progressive under-reporting of incomes above the median and for right-truncation non-responses somewhere within the top .1% of the income distribution.